EmmaBurkett/CSE212-final-project/3-tree.md

                 self.create_task(task, duration, node.right)

     def display_tree(self, node):
-        """The method recurs until it reaches the right most node.
+        """The method recurs until it reaches the right-most node.
            After it has reached the right-most node it will print the task then check if there is a node to the left of the right-most node.
 If there is a node to the left, then the